testingisdocumenting/blog/blog-content/articles/testing-makes-you-faster-day-one.md

 :include-svg: assets/castle.svg {idsToReveal: ["one", "two", "three", "smartLock", "four", "scissors"], actualSize: true}

-As before we gotta test every new added Security feature.
+As before, we gotta test every new added Security feature.
 This is a good test and a very important one.
 We get caught in a trap, we jump over the trap, we play rock/paper/scissors to lose and to win, open the door, get eaten by the dragon, defeat the dragon and finally reach the chest.
 All tests passed.